cyberang3l/how-to-install-pxe-server-on-tomato/README.md

 If not, you can check the installation instructions for ENTWARE in the following link, and focus in the part that shows how to mount the USB drive: https://github.com/Entware-ng/Entware-ng/wiki/Install-on-the-TomatoUSB

-**NOTE 1**: ENTWARE per se is not needed as we are using components that are already builtin in TomatoUSB (at least the Shibby version that I am using).
+**NOTE 1**: ENTWARE per se is not needed as we are using components that are already builtin in FreshTomato

 **NOTE 2**: My Tomato router is using the internal IP address `192.168.1.1`.
-So in the following *HOWTO* whenever you see the IP address `192.168.1.1`, change it to the internal IP address of your own Tomato router.
+So in the following *HOWTO* whenever you see the IP address `192.168.1.1`, change it to the internal IP address of your own router.

 ### Enable a web server to serve large files and ISO Images